tiprankstipranks

 We may not be able to refinance our existing long-term debt if necessary, or we may only be able to do so at a higher interest rate or on other less favorable terms.

-We may be unable to refinance or renew our existing long-term debt and our failure to repay all amounts due on the maturity date would cause a default under the long-term debt agreement as well as our credit agreement.
-Amounts borrowed and outstanding under our long-term debt agreement and senior secured revolving credit facility are required to be repaid in full, together with any accrued and unpaid interest, no later than March 15, 2026 (and may be subject to earlier mandatory prepayment upon certain events).
-Alternatively, any renewal or refinancing may occur on less favorable terms for both the long-term debt and the credit facility.
-If we refinance on terms that are less favorable to us than the terms of our existing debt and credit facility, our interest expense may increase significantly, which could impact our results of operations and impair our ability to use our funds for other purposes.
+In 2024, we refinanced our existing indebtedness that was due to mature in March 2026, and extended our maturity dates for both our long-term debt and senior secured revolving credit facility to July 2029.
+We may be unable to refinance or renew our existing long-term debt and our failure to repay all amounts due on the maturity date would cause a default under the long-term debt and our credit facility.
+Amounts borrowed and outstanding under our long-term debt agreement and credit facility are required to be repaid in full, together with any accrued and unpaid interest, no later than July 15, 2029 (and may be subject to earlier mandatory prepayment upon certain events).
+Alternatively, any renewal or refinancing may occur on less favorable terms for both the long-term debt and credit facility.
+If we refinance on terms less favorable to us than the current terms, our interest expense may increase significantly, which could impact our results of operations and impair our ability to use our funds for other purposes.

 Debt & Financing - Risk 2